Leading order relativistic chiral nucleon-nucleon interaction: Theoretical framework

 where $N_{\pi}$ $(N_{n})$ is the number of internal pion (nucleon) propagators, and $V_k$ is the number of vertices from $k$th-order Lagrangians.
-The small expansion parameter in the covariant power counting is the pion mass or the three momentum of the nucleon, as in the one-baryon sector.
+The small expansion parameter in the covariant power counting is the pion mass or the three-momentum of the nucleon.
+We would like to point out that the current covariant power counting is well defined in the $\pi\pi$ and $\pi N$ sectors, while for the $NN$ sector, such a power counting is not yet systematically formulated up to higher orders.
+Currently, we follow the arguments of Refs.~\cite{Djukanovic:2007zz,Girlanda:2010ya}, where the chiral dimension of effective Lagrangians for contact terms, beyond leading order, is determined by the partial derivatives on nucleon fields.

 According to the above power counting, at leading order one needs to compute the Feynman diagrams shown in Fig.~\ref{Fig:FeynLO}.
 The relevant Lagrangians are